oroinc/documentation/commerce/configuration_guide/payment/payment_rules.rst

    * When no website is selected, the payment rule is always applied by default.

-   * When at least one website is selected, the payment rule will apply to the orders created in the front store of the specified website.
+   * When at least one website is selected, the payment rule will apply to the orders created in the storefront of the specified website.

 #.
 Click **Save**.